Loursdubengal/flutterbeginning/README.md

 |- services/

-screens:Contains the screens of your application.
-All files from here get imported into routes.dart util:Contains the utilities/common functions of your application widgets:Contains the common widgets for your applications.
-For example, Button , TextField etc. routes.dart:Contains the routes of your application and imports all screens.
+  1. **screens:** Contains the screens of your application.
+All files from here get imported into routes.dart
+  2. **util:** Contains the utilities/common functions of your application
+  3. **widgets:** Contains the common widgets for your applications.
+For example, Button , TextField etc.
+  4. **routes.dart:** Contains the routes of your application and imports all screens.